falkr/supermark/pages/writing.md

 ## Tables

 Tables can be included directly as HTML, or via the following YAML section that refers to a table stored in a file.
-The tabek in the file must use the [mediawiki syntax for tables](https://www.mediawiki.org/wiki/Help:Tables), with an example shown below.
+The table in the file must use the [mediawiki syntax for tables](https://www.mediawiki.org/wiki/Help:Tables), with an example shown below.
-The optional class attribute placed a `<div>` element around the table for styling with the given class.
+The optional class attribute places a `<div>` element around the table for styling with the given class.

+The optional format attribute allows to select the markup within the cells.
+Examples are html, markdown, wikimedia, latex.

 ```yaml
 ---